oxagast/Franklin/README.md

 * Administrative blocklist of abusive users.
 * Statistics dashboard detailing how many tokens were used to generate each response and cost estimates for the instance operator.
 * The ability to utilize operator status by kicking users who are being assholes (configurable in settings).
+* You can now make Franklin continue what he was saying, if the first message didn't fit in chat, you can call this feature using: `Franklin: continue 582c8157 1`.
+Replace the txid and chunk number respectively.

 ### Setup